coro121/documentation-samples/README.md

 ## About me

-I want to bring my love for writing, knowledge-sharing, and technology to a mission-driven and impactful company.
+I want to bring my love for writing, knowledge-sharing, and technology to a mission-driven impactful company.

 ## Writing samples